Restorative Dentistry

 Partial dentures are designed for patients who have some remaining natural teeth but have missing teeth in other areas of the mouth.
 A partial denture fills in the gap and is typically attached to the natural teeth using clasps or other secure methods.

-Benefits of Partial Dentures:
+The Benefits of Partial Dentures

-• More affordable than implants or bridges.
+• More affordable than implants or bridges

-• Easy to remove for cleaning and maintenance.
+• Easy to remove for cleaning and maintenance

 Inlays and Onlays